Learning Dual-Pixel Alignment for Defocus Deblurring: Experiments

 \subsection{Implementation Details}

-As for the network architecture, the number of encoder and decoder blocks is set as $M = 5$, and the pixel range for computing cost volume $\bm{V}$ is set as $d=9$.
-Following \cite{abuolaim2020defocus}, DPANet is trained on the DPDD dataset \cite{abuolaim2020defocus} captured by Cannon camera, on which $N=350$ training triplets are available, 76 images are used for testing while the remaining images for validation.
+As for the network architecture, the number of encoder and decoder blocks is set as $M = 5$, and the pixel range for computing cost volume $\bm{V}$ is set as $d=9$. {{ For the deformable convolution, the initial values of $\Delta \bm{p}_L^k$ and $\Delta m_L^k$ are set as $\bm{0}$ and 0.5, respectively. }} Following \cite{abuolaim2020defocus}, DPANet is trained on the DPDD dataset \cite{abuolaim2020defocus} captured by Cannon camera, on which $N=350$ training triplets are available, 76 images are used for testing while the remaining images for validation.
 Training images are cropped into patches with size $512\times512$, and the batch size is set as 4.
 During training, the parameters of DPANet are initialized using the strategy proposed by He \emph{et al.} \cite{he2015delving}, and are optimized using the Adam \cite{kingma2014adam} algorithm, where the learning rate is initialized as $2\times10^{-5}$, and is halved after every 60 epochs.
 The training procedure ends with 150 epochs.
 All the experiments are conducted in PyTorch~\cite{paszke2019pytorch} environment running on a PC with one NVIDIA TITAN RTX GPU.

-\subsection{Comparison with State-of-the-arts}
+\subsection{Comparison with State-of-the-Arts}